Suzanne Charlton: Career

-In September 1985 Charlton joined the Met Office in Bracknell, where she worked as a computer programmer.
+In September 1985, having been interested in the weather since her time at school from the age of 14, Charlton joined the Met Office at its headquarters in Bracknell, where she worked as a computer programmer plotting weather charts.

-In 1987, she transferred to the London Weather Centre as a forecaster, joining the BBC weather team in March 1989.
-In the summer of 1990, she spent three and a half months working as a forecaster with the RAF in Germany.
-She appeared on a range of channels including Breakfast News from 1992.
-She took maternity leave from 1999, which she extended to bring up her son.
+In 1987, she transferred to the London Weather Centre as a forecaster, joining the BBC weather team in late March 1989 following a week-long stint on the south-east opt-out slot on BBC Television.
+Charlton was the third woman to present the weather forecasts on BBC Television.
+For four months in 1990, she spent four months enrolled on a senior weather forecasters course at the Met Office, firstly at college before she was seconded to an RAF base in West Germany.
+Charlton appeared on an episode of the television programme Jim'll Fix It in May 1993.
+She took maternity leave from 1999, which she took for five years.

-Charlton returned to BBC Weather bulletins in March 2006, appearing regularly on BBC News 24, BBC Radio 4, BBC World and BBC One.
-She left the BBC Weather Centre in March 2007.
+Charlton returned to BBC Weather bulletins on a part-time basis in March 2006 and left the BBC Weather Centre in March 2007.
 She is a fellow of the Royal Meteorological Society.

 Personal life

-Charlton is the daughter of former Manchester United and England footballer, Sir Bobby Charlton (1937–2023) and his wife Norma Ball, and the niece of the late Leeds United and England footballer Jack Charlton.
-She married in 1994 in Macclesfield.
-Her husband is Nick Brown, a tennis coach and former player.
-She has one son (born in November 1998) and lives in Hitchin, Hertfordshire.
+Charlton is the elder daughter of former Manchester United and England footballer, Bobby Charlton (1937–2023) and his wife Norma Ball, and the niece of the late Leeds United and England footballer Jack Charlton.
+She married the tennis coach and former player Nick Brown at Dean Row Unitarian Church close to Wilmslow, Cheshire on 11 August 1994.
+She has one son (born in October 1998) and lives in Hitchin, Hertfordshire.

 Charlton is a keen sports fan, with her special interests being football, tennis, and skiing.
 She also played hockey for her university.
 Charlton competed in national horse-riding events, and is a group instructor with the Riding for the Disabled Association.